UPDATED: February 2020

-To get rid of them, you have to do some post-processing magic such as zooming in and then cropping the footage so that it fits the 16:9 frame which is not only time consuming but annoying since you have to reduce your field of view.
+To get rid of them, you have to do some post-processing manipulation such as zooming in and cropping the footage so that it fits the 16:9 frame which is not only time consuming but also annoying since you have to reduce your field of view.

 - HERO 6 Black Edition